Project Execution Process

 Constrained budget with critical features that cannot be compromised.

-The SCRUM methodology is an implementation of the Agile project management approach that requires continuous iteration of development and testing in the software development lifecycle process.
-Both development and testing activities are concurrent unlike the Waterfall model.
+The SCRUM methodology is an implementation of the Agile project management approach, focusing on continuous iteration of development and testing throughout the software development lifecycle.
+Unlike the Waterfall model, both development and testing occur concurrently.

 Agile Vs Waterfall

-A product requires iterative development and requires development with an integrated team.
+A product that requires iterative development and collaboration within an integrated team.

-A product requires a faster risk mitigation strategy or a “fail-early” approach to development.
+A product that requires a faster risk mitigation strategy or a "fail-early" approach to development.

-The quality, cost and time for developing the product are important constants with flexible and varying requirements.
+The quality, cost, and time for developing the product are important constants, with flexible and evolving requirements.

 Roles in SCRUM